 If you move out by the deadline and leave the property in satisfactory condition, then you’ll get the money.
-You'll likely have to agree to a final inspection where you’ll hand over the keys and get a check.
-The money you get is intended to pay for your relocation costs.
+You'll likely have to agree to a final inspection where you’ll hand over the keys and get payment.
+The money you get is supposed to help pay for your relocation costs.

-Cash-for-keys agreements are commonly offered following foreclosures and during evictions, and sometimes as part of a deed in lieu of foreclosure agreement.
-You’re more likely to get this kind of offer if the bank is the buyer at the foreclosure sale and the property becomes REO.
+Banks commonly offer cash-for-keys agreements after foreclosures and during evictions, and sometimes as part of a deed in lieu of foreclosure agreement.
+You're more likely to get this kind of offer if the bank is the buyer at the foreclosure sale and the property becomes REO.
 Having a cash-for-keys policy is a standard procedure with many foreclosing banks.

-If a third party buys the home at the foreclosure sale and doesn’t offer you a cash-for-keys deal, you should consider proposing one.
-You’ll have to move out eventually anyway, and you might as well try to get some money to soften the blow.
+If a third party buys the home at the foreclosure sale and doesn't offer you a cash-for-keys deal, consider proposing one.
+You'll have to move out eventually anyway, and you might as well try to get some money to soften the blow.

 For the new owner, providing a cash-for-keys deal is usually faster and much cheaper than pursuing an eviction and possibly having to fix up a damaged property after the disgruntled homeowner moves out.
-So, if the new owner offers you money to leave, but you think it’s unfairly low, you can ask for a higher amount.
+So, if the new owner offers you money to leave, but you think it's unfairly low, ask for a higher amount.

 Though, don’t get greedy.
 You shouldn't ask for more than what you reasonably believe you’ll need to relocate.
 If you ask for too much, the bank or other new owner might withdraw the offer.

 If you’re not comfortable negotiating a cash-for-keys deal on your own—or you have questions about how long you can legally live in the property—consider talking to a foreclosure lawyer.
 An attorney can tell you about your options before and after a foreclosure sale, inform you about foreclosure procedures in your state, and help you work out a cash-for-keys deal to help cover your relocation costs.